UniBreakfast/web-dev-knowledge-graph/requirements/tech-style-principles.md

 ### 2.2.
 HTML
 *   **Semantics:** Always use the most semantic HTML element for the job.
 *   **Accessibility:** Ensure interactive elements are accessible and keyboard-navigable.
+*   **Markup** All markup is written directly in `index.html` right where it is expected to render (and not in JS template literals elsewhere) including `<template>`-s for later extraction and use by JavaScript upon rendering.

 ### 2.3.
 CSS
 *   **Selectors:** Use `id` attributes for selecting the top-level element of each module and for other unique elements within them.
 Use classes only where necessary for styling multiple, non-unique elements (e.g., link direction indicators).
 This approach keeps selectors simple and direct.